RSNA/AI-Deep-Learning-Lab-2023/sessions/ai-fairness/README.md

 In particular, we will use a model trained on the RSNA 2019 Intracranial Hemorrhage Detection Challenge.

-We will evaluate the model's fairness with respect to biological sex on an external hold-out test set: the CT-ICH dataset and learn of a simple method to correct for fairness violations.
+We will evaluate the model's fairness with respect to biological sex and learn of a simple method to correct for fairness violations.

 ## Objective 2: Explaining Model Predictions